 - Italy remains committed, both at a multilateral and EU level and with our partners and energy suppliers, to a substantial clean energy transition, which we view as the only solution to achieve lasting energy security and strategic autonomy.

 - After the Russian aggression, the Italian Ministry for Universities and Research has urged higher education institutions to grant scholarships and adopt other initiatives to support Ukrainian students.
 A special fund of 500.000 euros has been set up to assist Ukrainian students in Italian higher education institutions and Ukrainian researchers and professors participating in projects in our universities and research centers.
 The Italian Parliament has subsequently raised the sum to one million Euros, expanding the criteria for eligibility.
 In order to allocate these resources, the Ministry for Universities and Research has published a public notice.
-42 applications for funding were submitted, which are currently being evaluated by the Ministry.
+This was followedby 42 applications for funding.

 - A section entirely dedicated to the Ukrainian emergency (https://www.istruzione.it/emergenza-educativa-ucraina/) has been published on the Italian Education Ministry website.